-Name Data Type Description determine a potential controller or device independently.
-For details, see section 4.2.
 SetupDuration? timeDuration Estimated duration of the setup phase of the process.
 Start? timeInstant Date and time of the planned process start.
 TargetRoute?
 URL The URL where the JDF should be sent after completion.
 If TargetRoute is not specified, it defaults to the input Route attribute of the subsequent node in the process chain.
 MergeTarget ? boolean If MergeTarget = true and this node has been spawned, it must be merged with its direct ancestor by the controller that executes this node.
 The path of the ancestor is specified in the last Ancestor element located in the AncestorPool of this node.
 It is an error to specify both MergeTarget and TargetRoute in one node.
-Default = false , which means that some other controller will take care of merging.
+Default = $false$ , which means that some other controller will take care of merging.
 TotalDuration? timeDuration Estimated total duration of the process, including setup and cleanup.
-Employee ? element The internal administrator or supervisor that is responsible for the product or process defined in this node.
+BusinessInfo? element Container for business related information.
+It is expected that JDF will be utilized in conjunction with other eCommerce standards and this container is provided to store the eCommerce information within JDF in case a workflow with JDF as the root level document is desired.
+When JDF is used as part of an eCommerce solution such as PrintTalk, the information given in the header of the envelope document overrides the information in BusinessInfo.
+Employee ? refelement The internal administrator or supervisor that is responsible for the product or process defined in this node.
 JMF element Represents JMF query messages that set up a persistent channel , as described in section 5.2.2.3 Persistent Channels.
 These message elements define the receiver that is designated to track jobs via JMF messages.
 These message elements should be honored by any JMF-capable controller or device that executes this node.
-When these messages are honored, a persistent communication channel is established that allows devices to transmit, for example, the status of the job.
+When these messages are honored, a persistent communication channel is established that allows devices to transmit, for example, the status of the job as JMF Signals.
+NotificationFilter element Defines the set of Notification elements that should be logged in the AuditPool.
+This provides a logging method for devices that do no not support JMF messaging.
+For details of the NotificationFilter element, see 5.5.1.1 Events.